What is disseminated superficial actinic porokeratosis?

 How is DSAP diagnosed?

 The diagnosis of porokeratosis is usually clinical, with the help of dermoscopy.
 DSAP is sometimes diagnosed by finding characteristic features on pathology, in which the scaly rim of DSAP is described as a parakeratotic cornoid lamella.
-The diagnosis can also be missed on dermoscopy, if the pathologist's attention is not drawn to the horny ridge seen clinically.
+The diagnosis can also be missed on a biopsy if the specimen does not include the rim, it is poorly orientated, or the pathologist's attention is not drawn to the horny ridge seen clinically.

 What is the differential diagnosis of DSAP?